dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

     :name: Results
     :height: 291 pt
     :width: 483 pt
+    :alt: lineplot

-    :alt: On FSS problems with 150 seconds of runtime, the median gap for solutions found by D-Wave's NL solver beats the median gaps found by all other solvers tested on all sizes available in the Taillard benchmarking library.
+    On FSS problems with 150 seconds of runtime, the median gap for solutions found by D-Wave's NL solver beats the median gaps found by all other solvers tested on all sizes available in the Taillard benchmarking library.